G.P. Putnam’s Sons | 2020

 If you read my review for Working Stiff by Judy Melinek, then you may recall that I am 100% a Melinek fangirl.
 This woman is amazeballs.
 I love everything about her.

-Where before she recounted her real-life experiences as the Chief Medical Examiner of NYC (during 9/11 no less) in her non-fiction work, First Cut is a work of fiction that focuses on a new medical examiner on San Francisco, Jessie Teska.
+Where before she recounted her real-life experiences as a medical examiner in NYC (during 9/11 no less,) in her non-fiction work, First Cut is a work of fiction that focuses on a new medical examiner in San Francisco, Jessie Teska.

 Considering that this is a debut work of fiction, it’s top-notch.

 If you love procedurals that rely on the science and forensic side of investigation than this is going to be a must-read.
 It might feel a little bogged down in medical details to the casual reader, however.

 Melinek uses all of her real-life experience as a medical examiner to bring Teska’s job to life.
 Honestly, it’s so authentic I could probably dissect a dead body at this point.
 And I definitely wouldn’t forget what jar and drawer tissue specimens were meant to go in.

 Considering we’re in a current moment in time where we’re talking about defunding police, I’m pretty convinced after reading Melinek’s work that medical examiners could probably solve murders a hell of a lot better than most cops.